therealPaulPlay/AutoGuessr/README.md

 ## Pages
 There are currently 5 pages in the game.
 In this section, we will go through each one.

+### Home Page
+The main menu - this screen has the difficulty selector, autocards page button, play buton and a 3D car model.

 ### Game Page
 Main gameplay page with image carousel, stats and a guessDisplay.